DasJhaman/Flicker-Image-Search/README.md

 API_KEY=value
 API_BASE_URL=https://api.flickr.com/services/rest/

-Please replace value with your real value.
+Please replace value with original value.

+4️⃣ Run the App

-Build & run the app.
+Build & Run the app on an emulator or physical device.

-📂 Project Structure

-📂 app/
-┣ 📂 data/       # Data sources (API, Database, Models)
-┣ 📂 domain/     # Business logic and Use Cases
-┣ 📂 presentation/  # ViewModel & UI (Jetpack Compose)
-┣ 📂 di/         # Dependency Injection (Koin)

-🧪 Testing
+🧪 Unit Tests

-The project includes unit tests for critical functionalities:
+The project includes unit tests for core functionalities:

-Repository Tests: Verifies data retrieval and caching mechanisms.

-Database Tests: Validates queries and persistence using SQLDelight.
+✅ Repository Tests

+SearchRepositoryTest - Tests API calls and search history storage.

-Utility Function Tests: Ensures helper functions work as expected.
+✅ Utility Function Tests

-To run tests, execute:

-./gradlew test

-🎯 Improvements & Future Enhancements

-✅ Paging for Infinite Scroll

-✅ Dark Mode Support

-✅ Better Error Handling

-✅ Platform-Specific UI Customization

-🤝 Credits

-Developed by Jhaman 🚀

-If you have any questions, feel free to reach out!
+DateTimeFormatterTest - Validates date formatting logic.

+✅ Database Tests

+SearchHistoryTableQueriesTest - Tests queries for storing and retrieving search history.

+Run tests using:

+gradlew testDebugUnitTest

 📜 License

 This project is licensed under the MIT License.

+🤝 Contribution

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.